charliekilpatrick/soar_pypeit_example/README.md

 # SOAR Pypeit Example

-An example reduction for reducing SOAR/Goodman data with pypeit
+An example for reducing SOAR/Goodman data with pypeit

 # References